mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 ### No sound plays with custom sounds
 Check the spelling and try again.
 ### Mod doesn't load on the server when using `.WithVolume()` for sounds in `SetDefaults`
 add `if (!Main.dedServ)` to that line.
-Servers don't have sound files loaded, that's why you have to check for this
+Servers don't have sound files loaded, that's why you have to check for this.
 ### "Ensure that the specified stream contains valid PCM mono or stereo wave data."
 Run your .wav through [Audacity](http://www.audacityteam.org/download/) using `File->Export Audio->Wav (Microsoft) signed 16-bit PCM`.
 For reference, the following are the allowed parameters for Wav files:
 1. Must be a PCM wave file